abatten/abatten.github.io/_tutorials/setting_up_python_on_ozstar.md

   toc: true
 cover: /assets/images/OzStar_logo.png
 date: 2021-02-02
-modify_date: 2021-02-02
+modify_date: 2021-02-04
 tags: tutorial supercomputing python ozstar

 ---

 ## Getting Started with using Conda Environments on OzStar

 This is a short guide on how to set up Python on [OzSTAR](https://supercomputing.swin.edu.au/ozstar/), the supercomputer located at the [Swinburne University of Technology](https://www.swinburne.edu.au/).
 This will guide you through setting up [Conda enviroments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and some of the pitfalls you may encounter along the way.
-Keep in mind this isn't necessarly the 'perfect' way to use python on OzSTAR (since it really depends on your use case), but this tutorial is a good recommendation to get started for most people.
+Keep in mind this isn't necessarily the 'perfect' way to use Python on OzSTAR (since it really depends on your use case), but this tutorial is a good recommendation to get started for most people.

 If you are unfamiliar with [Conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) before this guide, they may feel a little different, but will make using Python on OzSTAR significantly easier in the long run.